 Marie Louise Idestam-Blomberg was a sculptor and graphic artist.
 For a number of years, she was also one of the owners of the furnishings business Futurum.

 Marie Louise Idestam-Blomberg was born in 1898 in Turku, Finland.
 Her parents were Fridolf Almquist, a senior engineer, and his wife Agnes.
 They also had an older son, Bengt Idestam-Almquist.
-The family moved after a couple of years to St Petersburg where Marie Louise Idestam-Blomberg studied painting with Allan Ebeling, who was a painter, sculptor and potter.
+The family moved after a couple of years to St Petersburg where Marie Louise Idestam-Blomberg studied painting with the Russian-Polish artist Alfred Eberling.
 Her student work consisted of a cubist-futuristic portrait and a mixture of costume studies, Islamic ornamentation and poster art.

 Marie Louise Idestam-Blomberg and Erik Blomberg, an author and art historian, were married in 1921 and the same year, their son Dick was born.
 The couple had three more children, the artist and picture therapist Lill-Marie Blomberg-Rolf as well as Monica and Mark.
 The family later moved from Stockholm to her parents’ farm Björkbacka in Sigtuna.
 Marie Louise Idestam-Blomberg loved children and her home became the gathering place for the large family and their friends.